kendarorg/PhpNuget/README.md

 * When installing the MySql version the db must be present with the user configured!
 * The module php_curl must be present and configured inside the php.ini
+* The max size for uploads and post should be set on php.ini, with according values.
+I usually set the following values
+    * post_max_size=20M
+    * upload_max_filesize=20M

 ### Notes for Apache With Red Hat Linux